SDGforskning/find-sdg-research/pages/about/about-this-service.en.md

 ### Coverage

 We currently cover nine of the Sustainable Development Goals (SDGs 1, 2, 3, 4, 7, 11, 13, 14, 15, with SDG 12 on the way).
 Additional SDGs can be added, depending on capacity.
-For a publication to be in our total dataset, it must a) be indexed in [CRISTIN](https://www.cristin.no/) (Current Research Information System in Norway), b) be written in English or Norwegian, c) be categorised in CRISTIN as a *book*, *part of a book/report*, *report/dissertation* or *journal publication*.
+For a publication to be in our total dataset, it must a) be indexed in [CRISTIN](https://www.cristin.no/) (Current Research Information System in Norway), b) be written in English or Norwegian, and c) be categorised in CRISTIN as a *book*, *part of a book/report*, *report/dissertation* or *journal publication*.
 This covers a relatively large proportion of scientific outputs in Norway.
 However, coverage of reports or popular works (which researchers do not always register in CRISTIN) may vary.
 Finally, to be included in the service, a publication must be related to an SDG according to our SDG-mapping method.

 Currently the website indexes mostly English scientific articles, registered in CRISTIN as being published in 2015 or later (up to October 2022).
 A wider range of publication types and works written in Norwegian will be added in the next few months.